RobotecAI/RobotecGPULidar/docs/Usage.md

 1. Create Meshes (e.g. use an external tool to read them from a file)
 2. Create Entities on the scene
-3. Create one or more Lidars
+3. Create Nodes
-4. Set Entities' poses
+4. Connect Nodes into Graph(s)
-5. Set Lidars' poses + configure other properties (e.g. range)
+5. Set Entities' poses
-6. Schedule raycasting.
+6. Run Graph(s)
-7. Get results

-RGL is optimized to be used in ever-changing scenes, therefore it is possible to repeat steps 4-7 dozens of times per second (may vary depending on the number of entites and total number of rays).
+RGL is optimized to be used in ever-changing scenes, therefore it is possible to repeat steps 5 and 6 dozens of times per second (may vary depending on the number of entites, rays and nodes).

 ## Minimal example